Warm Water vs. Ice Water: The Secret to Amazing Digestion

 Introduction: The Cold Truth About My Old Habit

-The Role of Digestive Fire (Agni)
+The Role of Your Digestive Fire (Called Agni)

-What Modern Science Says
+What Modern Science Says About Cold Water

 When Cold Water Creates Bigger Issues

-Practical Tips to Try
+Practical Ayurvedic Tips to Try Today

 1. Start Your Day Warm

-2. Switch at Meals
+2. Switch to Warm Water at Meals

-3. Add Digestive Boosters
+3. Add Gentle Digestive Boosters

 4. Experiment and Notice

-How One Shift Changed My Energy
+How One Simple Shift Changed My Energy

 FAQs About Water & Digestion